PhillipFitzsimmons/cordapp-rock-paper-scissors/README.md

 `clients/src/main/java/com/template/Client.java` defines a simple command-line client that connects to a node via RPC and prints a list of the other nodes on the network.

+clients/src/main/web is a React application.
+* You can start it with npm run start and it will connect by default to port 10050.
+You'll need to have a client SpringBoot running on that port.
+* Or you can start the SpringBoot application which will expose the client on whichever port for which it's configured, such as 10050.
+The advantage of npm run start, of course, is hot-deploys.

+   java -jar clients/build/libs/clients-0.1.jar --server.port=10050 --config.rpc.host=localhost --config.rpc.port=10013 --config.rpc.username=user1 --config.rpc.password=test

 #### Running the client

+##### SpringBoot
+See above, but the SpringBoot application encapsulates both the REST and React applications.

 ##### Via the command line